 Second, there are multiple sets of shares, which vary by base year.
 Some base years are correlated with the current shocks.
-Then for some years, $\rho_{t^0}\neq0$, while for others $\rho_{t^{-1}}=0$, when the correlation breaks after a few decades.
+Then for some years, $\rho_{0}\neq0$, while for others $\rho_{-1}=0$, when the correlation breaks after a few decades.
 Third, some origin country groups might have had long-term effects on wages, while the effects of others have worn off quickly.
 This might be the case when origin country shares which consisted mostly of people with family visas did not affect other factors of production in the long-term.

-Fourth, several shift-share IVs can be constructed by using various push factors of emigration as shifts, such as economic, conflict- or civil liberties related variables.
-One might argue that economic variables are most likely to be related across countries, while political variables at origin are more likely to be unrelated with the local economic outcomes at destination.
-This setting is not based on the validity of shares and illustrates that the methods are in fact more widely applicable.